Mary Louise Day: Disappearance

+At age 14, Kathy was also kicked out of the family home and was forced to live on her own at a young age.
+At age 18, Sherrie started questioning the statements her biological mother Charlotte had made, and when getting in touch with her she was appalled by her birth mother's callous disregard for her sister's whereabouts.
+She questioned Charlotte and wrote her answers in a tablet to keep a record.
+One statement that stood out to her, and which she told police that she remembered, was her mother proclaiming that she knew of locations in California in which one could hide a corpse and never have it be found.
+Following this, Sherrie began to believe her sister Mary was murdered.

 Investigation

 After interviewing both Kathy and Sherrie, investigators also began to believe that Mary had been murdered on the night of her disappearance.
-In addition to Kathy and Sherrie, investigators were able to track Charlotte and William Houle down to Kansas, where they were interviewed by local police.
-Charlotte reported not remembering many of the facts regarding her missing daughter’s disappearance, and that the last time she saw Mary was in 1981 when she ran away.
+In addition to Kathy and Sherrie, investigators were able to track down Charlotte and William Houle to Kansas, where they were interviewed by local police.
+Charlotte reported not remembering many of the facts regarding her daughter’s disappearance, and that the last time she saw Mary was in 1981 when she ran away.
 She admitted that she and William should have taken steps to locate Mary after her initial disappearance.
-She went on to claim that William had filed a runaway report with the Salinas police department, but there was no record of anyone reporting her missing prior to 1994.
+She went on to claim that William had filed a runaway report with the Salinas police department, but there was no record of anyone reporting her missing prior to 1992.
+Charlotte had also lied to Sherrie when meeting her in 1983 in New York by saying that they had listed her as missing and had searched for her -- even had “all points bulletins“ placed to help find her.
+All of this was found to be lies.

 It was assumed that Charlotte and William chose to not report Mary missing because they were cashing her Social Security benefits at the time of her disappearance.
 However, investigators and Mary's siblings thought they had been hiding something sinister about Mary's disappearance, enforced by Charlotte saying in her interview, "If [Mary’s] dead, she’s dead."
-When police questioned William, he initially claimed that on the night of Mary’s disappearance he had been checking each bedroom and noticed Mary was not in hers.
-He said he and Charlotte panicked and contacted police, but there was no record of such a phone call and William would later admit to beating Mary on the night she was last seen.
+When police questioned William, he initially claimed that on the night of Mary’s disappearance, he had been checking each bedroom and noticed Mary was not in hers.
+He said he and Charlotte panicked and contacted police, but there was no record of such a phone call.
+William would later admit to beating Mary on the night she was last seen.
 He explained that he was extremely angry over his dog’s illness and, blaming her, viciously beat her.
 He said that Mary attempted to leave the house and that he used a martial arts technique to try and subdue her, specifically a chokehold.